martinezmatias/website/content/home/publications.md

 *On the adoption, usage and evolution of Kotlin Features on Android development*.
 B. Gois Mateus, M. Martinez. **Empirical Software Engineering and Measurement.
 ESEM 2020** [Download](https://arxiv.org/abs/1907.09003)

-*E-APR: Mapping the Effectiveness of Automated Program Repair* A. Aleti and M. Martinez [Download](https://arxiv.org/abs/2002.03968)
+*E-APR: Mapping the Effectiveness of Automated Program Repair*.
+A. Aleti and M. Martinez [Download](https://arxiv.org/abs/2002.03968)

 *How and Why did developers migrate Android Applications from Java to Kotlin?
 A study based on code analysis and interviews with developers* Matias Martinez, Bruno Gois Mateus [Download](https://arxiv.org/abs/2003.12730)

+*Longitudinal Analysis of the Applicability of Program Repair on Past Commits*.
+K. Etemadi, N. Tarighat, S. Yadav, M. Martinez, M. Monperrus.
+[Download](https://arxiv.org/abs/2007.06986)

 # 2019